What Is a Just-in-Time Inventory Management Strategy?

 Cons of Just-in-Time Inventory Management

-While JIT inventory works great for some companies, others may find it too limiting.
+While JIT inventory management works great for some companies, others may find it too limiting.
 For example, if you’re running a business where most customers buy only one thing each time they shop, there’s little benefit to ordering large quantities ahead of time.

 You could instead focus on stocking popular items and letting shoppers know about new arrivals by sending frequent marketing emails or posting signs in your physical locations.